janscience/Teensy_Amp/R4.0/variants.md

   ![variants-sig-gain1x100](images/variants-sig1kHz7mV-gain1x100-spectra.png)

-- in all conditions harmonics ar at least 90 to 100dB below the signal!
+- In all conditions harmonics ar at least 90 to 100dB below the signal!
-- with the low-pass filter (lower row) higher harmonics are stronger than without low-pass filter (upper row).
+- With the low-pass filter (lower row) higher harmonics are stronger than without low-pass filter (upper row).
-- the 2Hz and 5Hz high-pass filters (two rightmost columns) have the smalles harmonics.
+- The 2Hz and 5Hz high-pass filters (two rightmost columns) have the smalles harmonics.
-- at higher gains the differences are marginally.
+- At higher gains the differences are marginally.
+- Noise increases according to gain (every x10 by 20dB).

 ## Pre-amplifier